CompTIA Linux+ Practice Test (XK0-005)

 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is 'firewalld' and how does it work?
+What is CIDR notation and how is it used here?

 Answer Description